IgnisDa/ryot/README.md

 ## ⌨️ How to use?

-**NOTE**: There is no default user.
-The first user you register is automatically set as admin of the instance.
+**NOTE**: The first user you register is automatically set as admin of the instance.

 ### 🐳 Option 1: Use Docker